-The Big Island is home to many stunning natural features – the Kilauea volcano and the spectacular waterfalls near Hilo to name a few – and this unique beach is no exception.
+The Big Island is the best island in Hawaii for families with a taste for adventure.
+It’s home to many stunning natural features – the Kilauea volcano and the spectacular waterfalls near Hilo to name a few – and this unique beach is no exception.
 Papakōlea beach, the only green sand beach in Hawaii and one of four in the world, counts as one of the island’s most intriguing attractions.
 Its remote location certainly adds to its mystery and reaching it is not for the faint of heart.

 Here’s all you ever wanted to know about the mesmerizing green sand beach of Hawaii island.

 Papakolea beach is located inside the remains of a volcanic crater of the Puu Mahana cinder cone, which formed over 49,000 years ago.
 The sand gets its color from the mineral olivine, that was formed when the volcano’s lava solidified and the magma crystalized.
 The fragmented olivine crystals form this amazing green sand and create the most amazing of Big Island beaches.